Active-CSS/active-css/README.md

 Active CSS works on modern browsers that are [ES6-compliant](http://kangax.github.io/compat-table/es6/) and support shadow DOM.

-Active CSS should work fine on desktop Firefox, Chrome, Opera and Safari; iOs Safari and Chrome, Android Chrome and Firefox.
-IE support is not planned.
-An Edge supported release will be coming soon.
+Active CSS should work fine on desktop Firefox, Chrome, Opera, Safari and the latest Edge; iOs Safari and Chrome, Android Chrome and Firefox.
+IE and old Edge support is not planned.
 A more complete list of supported browser versions will be compiled at some point.

 ## Installation